haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 ### Apologies

 English is my pretty weak spot.
 I'm sorry if there is any spelling mistakes or grammatical errors or any understanding problems(Hey this is just my 5th post so I'm improving).
-Also I'm sorry if it was too technical and too long.....😓🥺
+Also I'm sorry if it was too technical and too long...😓🥺

 I had lot to talk in my mind and I didnt make any plans on what to talk just went with the flow so sorry if I missed something important(Please let me know in the comments)